Search | Directories | Reference Tools

 The Architectural Barriers Act of 1968 requires that "buildings and facilities that are designed, constructed, or altered with Federal funds, or leased by a Federal agency, comply with Federal standards for physical accessibility" (United States Department of Justice, 2005, p.
 19).

-Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 prohibit discrimination against individuals with disabilities.
+Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and its 2008 amendments prohibit discrimination against individuals with disabilities.
 According to these laws, no otherwise qualified person with a disability shall, solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity.
-This means that physical spaces should be accessible to qualified students with disabilities.
+Ideally, physical spaces should be designed to be accessible to students with disabilities.

 Universal Design